What is the Financial Aid Shopping Sheet?

 Who do I contact if I have questions?

-If you have any questions about your military-related education benefits, please contact the Office of Student Services, Veterans Affairs Certifying School Official.
-Dean Caffie at 973-328-5149 or email email@example.comÂ with questions or to schedule an appointment to discuss how benefits are used at the college or visit them at our Veterans Services page.
+If you have any questions about your military-related education benefits, please contact the Office of Student Services, Veteran Affairs certifying school official.
+Dean Caffie at 973-328-5149 or email email@example.comÂ with questions or to schedule an appointment to discuss how benefits are used at the college or visit them at our Veteran Services page.